valtyr/chunkymonkey/DESIGN.md

 Pretty informal, as few decisions have been made here as yet.

 *   Use gofmt to format code before pushing to the master repository.
+*   Unit tests must pass before pushing to the master repository.
 *   Unit test code where possible/reasonable to do so.
 It is likely that a mocking library will be used at some stage to enable testing of more complex interactions - using interfaces for dependency injection is helpful